nomilous/eo/.metadata/.metadata/.metadata/README.md

-                      open-corporation |paradigm| ~ for the Love Of Posibility
+                      open-corporation |paradigm| ~ for the Love Of Possibility